kushalBanda/AI_in_Industry_Assignment/Assignment-1/README.md

+# Assignment 1: Write a program in python send a message from client system to server system and vice versa.

  Simple client-server communication program using sockets in Python.
  This program allows the client to send a message to the server, and the server will respond back with an acknowledgment message.